0xr1l3s/tiny_backdoor/README.md

 1. Clone the repository: `git clone [repository link]`
 2. Open the project in Visual Studio.
 3. Ensure necessary dependencies are installed.
-4. Configure SSL certificate paths correctly in the code.
+4. Configure OpenSSL Lib on visual studio.
-5. Compile and run the Python-based C2 server code.
+5. Run the Python-based C2 server code.
 6. Compile and run the C++ source code of the malware using Visual Studio.

 ## Disclaimer